 - You can then book a phone appointment with a lending manager to review and lodge the application.

 loans.com.au car loans review

-loans.com.au provides borrowers a range of fixed rate car loans.
+loans.com.au provides borrowers a range of fixed and variable rate car loans.
 Borrowers may not find loans.com.au suitable if they require face-to-face customer service, as this lender has no branches and is online-only.
-This lender does not offer variable rate loans.

 Customers can borrow between $5,000 and $100,000, on loan terms of three, four or five years.

 loans.com.au charges a one-off setup fee and no monthly fees.
 However, customers may be penalised if they end their loan early.

 As loans.com.au does not have the same large overheads as a big bank, it is able to offer reasonable car loan interest rates, typically below the market average.
 The interest rate you can get at loans.com.au may vary, according to the vehicle itself.